ahoward30/HAL-Development/Milestones/Milestone-5/Team Project Inception Complete/Updated Team Project Needs and Features.md

 	* Separate log-in portals for clients and IT help
 	* Data tables to keep track of user accounts and related information
 	* Profile page for Experts to manage tags that they have expertise in
-	* Ability to edit and delete accounts that you own, or are admin of
+	* Ability to view, edit and delete accounts that you own, or are admin of

 3. A service that allows clients to make IT help requests
 	* Page(s) for clients to submit a request with a title, a description, and tags